enumu/CryptoNET/README.md

 # CryptoNET
 We propose an adversarial cryptographic model intended to encrypt images being transferred over an insecure communication network using a special key-image.

-The setup is as follows:-
+## Setup
 ![Alt text](Images/CryptoNET.png?raw=true "Schematic of Model")

 <ol>